Into Film Clubs

 Into Film Clubs provide opportunities to watch, review and make films.

-10-year-old June grew up as a marvellously imaginative girl, spending her childhood drawing and constructing an amusement park called Wonderland with the help from her mother and her friends.
+10-year-old June grew up as a marvelously imaginative girl, spending her childhood drawing and constructing an amusement park called Wonderland with the help from her mother and her friends.
 After her mother falls sick, June loses all sense of her inventiveness and creativity until she finds the real Wonderland in the middle of the woods.
 This park is run by a variety of talking animals but is slowly degrading and becoming derelict.
 June must team up with her new ragtag group of friends to save the park from being destroyed by the villainous Chimpanzombies in this sweet animated tale about overcoming grief and celebrating creativity in any form.

 Activities to support engagement, debate and reflection for primary titles in the Language & Creativity strand of the Into Film Festival.